 I grew up in Idaho Falls, Idaho on the northern edge of the Great Basin.
 I was surrounded by cowboy culture from an early age, with my dad competing in the calf roping at the War Bonnet Round-Up (and mom bringing me along) at three days old.
 I spent my childhood riding horses and chasing cows around and spent my teenage years making horn wraps, sewing saddle pads, sewing rawhide burners, and tying close to a quarter million lariat ropes.
 The self-reliant hard-working Western way of life runs strong in my family– from Geisler’s, my Grandfather’s feed store, to my father’s love of roping turned into a successful international business, to my own leather business built with my own two hands.

-I sustainined some serious and life-changing injuries in a motorcycle accident during my second year of college and spent my 20s recovering, traveling the world, and finishing my degree.
-I spent a lot of this time developing skill in wood and metalwork, focusing on creating beautiful, functional things with my hands.
+I sustainined some serious and life-changing injuries in a motorcycle accident in 2001 and spent my 20s recovering, traveling the world, and finishing my degree.
+I spent much of this time developing skill in wood and metalwork, focusing on creating beautiful, functional things with my hands.

 As I made my transition out of the Army and into civilian life, I reflected on what really motivated me as a craftsman.
-I spent the majority of my life surrounded by cowboys, horses, and Western craftsmen of all kinds and I’ve been privileged to have met and known some of the greatest saddlemakers that have ever been.
+I’ve spent the majority of my life surrounded by cowboys, horses, and Western craftsmen of all kinds and I’ve been privileged to have met and known some of the greatest saddlemakers that have ever been.
 Through a lifetime of seeing some of the best work in the country, I developed an eye for what the good stuff should look like.
-I picked up some tools and as it turned out, leatherwork was second nature to me.
-I opened a shop full time in Louisiana and am pleased to announce that, after a 4,600 mile trip north, I’ve re-opened my doors in the Land of the Midnight Sun.
+I opened a shop full time in Louisiana, was the farthest north saddlemaker in the US in Fairbanks, Alaska, and as of summer 2019 re-opened my shop in Hardin County, Kentucky.

 And that’s the short story.
-Thank you for your interest, I’ll be seeing you soon.
+Thank you for your interest, I’m looking forward to working for you.

-I’m a one-man shop specializing in handmade Western saddles and tack, leather carving, and hard to find/ one of a kind leather goods.
+I’m a one-man shop specializing in custom Western saddles, fine men’s bags, and hard to find/ one of a kind leather goods.
 I accept commissions for custom work, offer repair work on select items, and occasionally have works available for sale.

 I don’t make wallets.